rstoyanchev/spring-31-and-mvc-testing-support/intro/slides.md

 !SLIDE subsection incremental
 # Goals of the Presentation

-* _Gain an overview of new testing features in Spring 3.1_
+* _Gain an overview of testing features in Spring 3.1_
 * _Learn about the new Spring MVC<br /> Test Support project_